 Here is where my micromanagement skills came to the fore.
 I had decided early on not to commit to a list of set stretch goals, much less to attempt to assign targets to them, when we had no idea if we’d fall flat on our faces, raise a million dollars, or wind up somewhere in between.
 At launch, we had just one stretch goal revealed and priced it $1000 above target.
 But we made it clear we had others up our sleeve, including adding one to two more players (and commensurate new character pawns) and new interactive cards as well as component upgrades.

 As we attained each stretch goal, I added new ones, no more than three ahead, complete with updated flashy graphics.
 This meant I needed to stay close to the computer, and I even woke up at 3:00 AM a day or two before the campaign closed to confirm we’d reached a target.
 We had, so I ran downstairs to post the next set of graphics I’d already prepared.
 The only financial target I revealed was for the current one we were trying to reach.
-Although it eventually broke down in the last hours of the campaign, Kicktraq was an invaluable tool in projecting how much we could conceivably raise, so that I could set targets that struck a balance between aspiration and achievability.
+Although it eventually broke down in the final hours of the campaign, Kicktraq was an invaluable tool in projecting how much we could conceivably raise, so that I could set targets that struck a balance between aspiration and achievability.
 And of course I was keeping a beady eye on the bottom line.
 Sneakily, achievement of our overall target actually covered the first three stretch goals, so that we didn’t fall into the trap of hastily-added stretch goals becoming a liability, but actually helping us raise additional funds we could invest in copies to release to the North American market.
 (These will lack some of the deluxe components and stretched bells and whistles of the Kickstarter rewards, to keep the MSRP a competitive $25 US there.)

 In the end we achieved eight stretch goals, plus a unique one I added for fun: achieving a target of 750 combined followers of the Cheeky Parrot Facebook and Twitter account plus Tim Kings-Lynne’s Artwork Facebook page by the day before we’d be submitting files to the manufacturer would mean a secret surprise included in everyone’s game: our lips are sealed!